qwaneu/qwaneu.github.io/_drafts/tdd-act-stupid-in-implementation.md

 imagined.
 As developers we tend to be good thinking up complicated solutions and handling these, this guideline helps us to arrive at simpler code.

-By taking the small steps, we force ourselves to add tests for edge cases.
+By taking small steps, we force ourselves to add tests for edge cases.
 We know that `==` is not good enough, so we write an extra test that will fail initially.
 It is the path of least resistance towards covering both happy paths and edge scenarios.